-Clinical rotations take place in the first and final semester of the program and may be completed in the student’s geographical area (NC or GA only) at a pre-approved clinical facility.
+Clinical rotations take place in the second and final semester of the program and may be completed in the student’s geographical area (NC or GA only) at a pre-approved clinical facility.
 Distant students must be associated with a laboratory that is willing to support them in their laboratory and clinical rotations.at an approved clinical facility/affiliate.
 The clinical education will be provided at cooperating hospitals or other healthcare facilities.
 In the MLT program, the clinical rotations are spent in one or more clinical facilities for practical experience in the clinical laboratory, under supervision.
 During clinical education, the student will rotate through all departments of the laboratory including: Hematology, Hemostasis, Urinalysis, Chemistry, Phlebotomy, Microbiology, Serology, and Blood Bank.
 Emphasis is placed on attaining competency and proficiency in the performance of laboratory procedures, correlating theory and practice and demonstrating prescribed professional behavior.

 The program requires that students maintain a high level of academic and clinical performance.
 Students must maintain a semester and cumulative GPA of 2.8 on a 4.0 scale.
 Failure to meet these standards will prevent normal progression through the program.

 This manual outlines the policies and procedures to be followed over the course of the program.
 Students must sign the signature sheet at the end of the policy manual and submit it to the program director by August 1 of the year in which they plan to enroll.

 Accident and malpractice insurance must be purchased prior to beginning the program.
 The insurance can be purchased in the College Business Office at the time fall semester tuition is paid.